eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 -------------

 Next, you are going to see how to represent the latency between these *DomainParticipants*.
-First, go to *File->Display Historical Data*.
+First, go to *Edit->Display Historical Data*.
 This will open a Dialog where you should choose one of the topics in which you want to see the data collected.
 For this case, we will choose :code:`FASTDDS_LATENCY`.
 This data is called like this because it represents the time elapsed between the user calls the  :code:`write` function and the reader in the other endpoint receives it in the user callback.
 For the network latency there is another topic named :code:`NETWORK_LATENCY`.
-However our endpoints are neither storing nor publishing this type of data, and so it can not be monitored.
+However our endpoints are neither storing nor publishing this type of data, and so it cannot be monitored.

 Once done, a new Dialog will open asking to configure the series that is going to be displayed.
 In the case of :code:`FASTDDS_LATENCY` the data to show is related to two entities.
-In our example we are going choose both *DomainParticipants*, and this will give us all the latency between the *DataWriters* of the first participant and the *DataReaders* of the second one.
+In our example we are going to choose both *DomainParticipants*, and this will give us all the latency between the *DataWriters* of the first participant and the *DataReaders* of the second one.

 For simplicity, we will use the same bins, start time, and end time configuration parameters as in the previous example.